 Perhaps a bike lift in the garage will make things easier!

-Here is a list of the best bike lifts on the market in no particular order:
+Here is a list of the best bike lifts on the market (starting with my absolute favorite):

 1. RAD Cycle Products Bike Lift Hoist (Recommended)

 The Rad Cycle Bike Hoist is one of the more popular bike lifts.
 The hooks are created with rubber coating to prevent your bike from getting scratches while they hold your bike.

 This bike lift system can handle heavy bikes, because the system is designed with a 100 lb capacity.
 This is one of the exceptional features, because most lifts cap at a 50 lb. capacity.
 This lift has no problem lifting a heavier electric bike or a commuter bike that is rigged with bags.